Okultix/simple-website/README.md

 6. Enhance readability with embedded comments in the HTML file: "<!-- Write your comments here -->".
 7. For further inquiries, don't hesitate to reach out via email: okultix@yahoo.com.

+IMPORTANT: You have to use/find your own logo, photos, symbols and all other media - if you just want to use this file, You will have problems with images and similar media - this is just a template.

 Thank you for your attention,

 Ox